34fathombelow/cosign_test/docs/developer-guide/releasing.md

 ## Automated release procedure

-Starting from `release-1.6` branch, ArgoCD can be released in an automated fashion using GitHub actions.
-The release process takes about 20 minutes, sometimes a little less, depending on the performance of GitHub Actions runners.
+ArgoCD can be released in an automated fashion using GitHub actions.
+The release process takes about 60 minutes, sometimes a little less, depending on the performance of GitHub Actions runners.

 The target release branch must already exist in the GitHub repository.
-If you for example want to create a release `v1.7.0`, the corresponding release branch `release-1.7` needs to exist, otherwise, the release cannot be built.
+If you for example want to create a release `v2.7.0`, the corresponding release branch `release-2.7` needs to exist, otherwise, the release cannot be built.
 Also, the trigger tag should always be created in the release branch, checked out in your local repository clone.